profLewis/librat/README.md

+`librat` (actually called `ratlib` in the code ) is a ray tracing library built for radiative transfer simulations for remote sensing studies.
+It was originally written in the later 1980s/early 1990s by [P. Lewis](http://www2.geog.ucl.ac.uk/~plewis/), as part of his [PhD, A Botanical Plant Modelling System for Remote Sensing
+Simulation Studies, UCL, 1996](http://www2.geog.ucl.ac.uk/~plewis/phd).
+The main advantage of this code is that it is part of a community reference effort for radiative transfer.
+That has been a major motivating factor in releasing the code in this (easy to use) form.
+It has also been used in a [wide range of studies](docs/ratindex.md).

 To set the library up on your computer, you need to configure and compile the code.
 As explained in more detail below, this involves typing: